nishchay-naresh/design-pattern/Readme.md

 14. Chain of Responsibility - Object passes through various instances, coordinated by Handler.
 Eg: A try-catch block with multiple catch
 15. Visitor - Object which visits all similar instances.
 Eg: File Traverse, or Calculate total bill from cart.
 16. Command - Object encapsulates action with common interface which executor calls.
 Eg: Remote click.
-17. Strategy - Encapsulate algorithms and execute either.
+17. Strategy - Switch the algorithm/strategy at run time based upon the situation.
 Eg: Collections.sort() and Arrays.sort()
 18. State - Behavior based on current state of object.
 19. Iterator - Iterating through a collection of objects.
 20. Mediator